irfanirshad/blog/content/posts/cap.md

 categories:
   - ENG
 tags:
-  - System Design
   - Cloud
   - Distributed Systems
 ---

-CAP theorem also known as Brewer’s theorem was introduced by computer scientist Eric Brewer at Symposium on Principles of Distributed computing in 2000.
+_All paths are one.No Cap._

 <!--more-->

 ## CAP.
 Open it up a bit.

+CAP theorem also known as Brewer’s theorem was introduced by computer scientist Eric Brewer at Symposium on Principles of Distributed computing in 2000.

 In CAP theorem, C stands for Consistency, A stands for Availability and P stands for Partition tolerance.